adroslice/sdv-fishbot/README.md

 - **Emulate a real player in playing the fishing minigame by using a sophisticated strategy, catching fish and treasure**
 - Stow away your catch
 - Loot any caught treasure
+- Eat the best available food when falling below 10 energy with a configurable max sGPE (Sell-Price in G per Energy)
+- Pause (by opening the menu) when falling below 10 energy if auto-eating is disabled or no good food is available
+- Pause once per day after a configurable time

 Any of these can be disabled individually in the configuration (GMCM is supported), much like the handy little **Bubble Radar** that'll point you to success.